 According to some metrics regarding total numbers of international arrivals, Bangkok is the most visited city in the world.
-Plus, many of us can stay in Thailand for an even longer time visa-free (I wonder if this scheme will be extended again).

 Bangkok is also one of the world’s most popular cities in the world for travelers in search of a fun local bite.
 Indeed, food is often the first interaction someone might have with a country; with the exotic of appeal of the mere mention of the word Thailand, you can take a temporary trip to Southeast Asia no matter where you are in the world.

 On the other hand, you can also take a real trip to the flavorful capital.
 On that note, I’ve got five recommendations for Thai — or Thai-tinged — eats for you.